Planning to get new furniture but unable to make full payment?

 2. Consider how much you earn.

 Most lenders will give you money based on how much you bring home every month.
 Some offer 3 to 4 times your monthly income while others will be happy to give you as much as 6 times more.
-If you are a low income earner, chances are that you will only get 3 to 4 times what you earn.
 If you have more disposable income, then you will likely be able to get 6 times more.
 Figure out how much you can actually borrow before putting in an application.
 Also, a good lender will always take your salary into account so that you will only borrow the right amount.